simoncourtin/io_export_blend_to_renderer/README.md

 Use node editor to define object material with PBRT Material category.
 Use basic Blender render interface to define image resolution and output path for export path

-Specific UI for PBRT with sampling and integrator parameter ToDo : Film parameters
+Specific UI for PBRT with sampling and integrator parameters.
+ToDo : Film parameters

 ### Mitsuba 0.6